ashishnegi/netconf2018demo/README.md

-# netconf2018demo
+# CloudBrew October 2018
-Demo from .NET Conf 2018
+This branch contains the code from my CloudBrew talk - October 2018